US electronics firm struck deal to transport and hire Uyghur workers

 "Uyghur workers are the most convenient workers for companies," one of the agents told Reuters.
 "Everything is managed by the government."

-The Uyghurs of UEI are kept under tight watch all along this labour-supply chain.
+The Uyghurs of UEI are kept under tight watch all along this labor-supply chain.

 Photographs published online by the Economic Daily and an official social media account of Qinzhou police, dated Feb.
 28, 2020, show the workers lining up before dawn outside the airport in the city of Hotan before taking the flight.